Summary

 Paid media is when you pay to place your ad on a media channel.
 The most common examples are paid search, display, paid social marketing, OTT, and television advertising.
 Brand and media partnerships are also considered paid media.

-• Paid Search is when you buy ad space on Google.
-When someone searches for a keyword you’ve bid on, your ad will appear at the top of the search results page.
-This is known as Google SERP (Search Engine Results Page).
+Paid Search | Buying ad space on Google when someone searches for a keyword you bid on.
+Your ad appears at the top of the search results page (SERP). |

-• Display Advertising is a form of digital media that uses banner ads, text ads, and other creative assets to reach people online.
+Display Advertising | Using banner ads, text ads, and other creative assets to reach audiences on websites and apps. |

 Benefits of Paid Media